mglantz/ssh-rbr50/README.md

 DISTRIB_DESCRIPTION='OpenWrt Chaos Calmer 15.05.1'
 DISTRIB_TAINTS='no-all'
 ```
-* / is not emphemeral, changes are not persisted across reoot
+* / is emphemeral, changes are not persisted across reoot
 * /mnt/bitdefender is persisted across reboot.
 Likely also is:
 /mnt/circle
 /mnt/ntgr